Abh-igyan/cloud-learning-journey/cloud-journey.md

 * cannot begin with the "goog" prefix.
 * cannot contain "google" or close misspellings of "google".
 * Also, for DNS compliance and future compatibility, you should not use underscores (_) or have a period adjacent to another period or dash.
 For example, ".." or "-."          or ".-" are not valid in DNS names.
-2) gcloud storage buckets create gs://<YOUR-BUCKET-NAME>
+2) `gcloud storage buckets create gs://<YOUR-BUCKET-NAME>`
 3) Bucket created with default settings: see in Navigation menu > Cloud Storage > bucket name > Configuration tab.
-4) Each bucket has a default storage class, which you can specify when you create your bucket (using gsutil): gsutil mb -c nearline -l asia-south1 gs://my-unique-bucket-name/ (-c nearline: sets Nearline as default storage class, -l asia-south1: sets location (e.g. Mumbai))
+4) Each bucket has a default storage class, which you can specify when you create your bucket (using gsutil):
+   * `gsutil mb -c nearline -l asia-south1 gs://my-unique-bucket-name/`
+   * (-c nearline: sets Nearline as default storage class, -l asia-south1: sets location (e.g. Mumbai))

+### Task 2.
+Upload an object into your bucket
+1) To download an image name.jpg into bucket: `curl Link_of_image --output name.jpg`
+2) To upload the downloaded image to bucket: `gcloud storage cp name.jpg gs://YOUR-BUCKET-NAME`
+3) just stored an object in bucket!
+4) Removing the downloaded image: `rm name.jpg`

+### Task 3.
+Download an object from your bucket
+ Downloading stored image into cloud shell: `gcloud storage cp -r gs://YOUR-BUCKET-NAME/name.jpg .`
+### Task 4.
+Copy an object to a folder in the bucket
+Created MyDevImages folder and copied image to it: `gcloud storage cp gs://YOUR-BUCKET-NAME/name.jpg gs://YOUR-BUCKET-NAME/MyDevImages/`
+### Task 5.
+List contents of a bucket or folder
+ `gcloud storage ls gs://YOUR-BUCKET-NAME`

+### Task 6.
+List details for an object
+-l flag lists details of name.jpg:  `gcloud storage ls -l gs://YOUR-BUCKET-NAME/ada.jpg`
+### Task 7.
+Make your object publicly accessible
+Granting all users read permission for the object stored in my bucket: `gsutil acl ch -u AllUsers:R gs://YOUR-BUCKET-NAME/name.jpg`
+* An access control list (ACL) is a mechanism to define who has access to your buckets and objects.
+* Go to Navigation > Cloud storage > bucket name > **image with the Public link box** is visible

+### Task 8.
+Remove public access
+gsutil acl ch -d AllUsers gs://YOUR-BUCKET-NAME/ada.jpg refresh console
+### Delete objects
+E.g., delete the image file in your bucket: `gcloud storage rm gs://YOUR-BUCKET-NAME/ada.jpg`
+* refresh console > no image on cloud